Apidcloud/Leaprezi/README.md

 Run with a web server (e.g., python http.server, XAMP or MAMP)

 # Use
-Swipe to left or right to navigate to the next or previous slide respectively
+Swipe to left or right to navigate to the next or previous slide respectively.
+Note that the hand shouldn't be totally flat.